CO-P16: Provider Not Authorized for WC Treatment in This Jurisdiction

 What Does CO-P16 Mean?

-CARC P16 is applied when the workers' compensation carrier denies payment because the treating provider is not authorized or certified to provide treatment to injured workers in the applicable jurisdiction.
-Many states require providers to register with the state workers' compensation authority, obtain a specific WC provider certification, or meet credentialing requirements before they can treat injured workers and bill WC carriers.
+CARC P16 indicates the provider is not authorized, registered, or certified to treat workers' compensation patients in the applicable jurisdiction.
+Many states require providers to register specifically with the WC system, obtain a WC provider certification, or meet specific qualifications before they can treat injured workers and bill the WC carrier.

 Common Causes